safijatala/IOTProjectOne/README.md

 ```

 # COAP Integration
-Create a COAP folder and write its main and make files, as well as gcoap_cli.c.
+Creating a COAP folder and writing its main and make files, as well as gcoap_cli.c.
 Execute the COAP project similarly to before and send it to the server, using two COAP instances for the client and server.

 ```